Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Clifton Hill - Alphington was found to be above average when compared nationally for a number of language and cultural background related metrics
+In terms of cultural diversity, Clifton Hill - Alphington records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Clifton Hill-Alphington showed cultural diversity above average, with 22.3% of its population born overseas and 14.2% speaking a language other than English at home.
-Christianity was the dominant religion, comprising 28.2%.
-Judaism's representation was notably higher at 1.0%, compared to Greater Melbourne's 0.8%.
+Clifton Hill-Alphington, surveyed from July 2016 to June 2019, had cultural diversity above average with 22.3% of its population born overseas and 14.2% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 28.2%.
+Judaism was overrepresented at 1.0%, compared to Greater Melbourne's 0.8%.

 Frequently Asked Questions - Diversity